It’s an assault on my sensibilities!

 If you want to purchase these 7 oils, or any combination of them, click here.

-3 Ways to Use Essential Oils to Relieve Anxiety
+3 Ways to Use Essential Oils to Relieve Anxious Feelings

-There are three ways that you can incorporate the use of essential oils into your daily routine to combat anxiety.
+There are three ways that you can incorporate the use of essential oils into your daily routine to combat feeling anxious.
 You can use aromatically, topical application, or ingestion

 Simply put, one of the easiest and most effective ways to use essential oils is by smelling them.
 When the smell of an oil is inhaled through your nose, molecules enter the nasal cavities and start a firing of mental response in the your brain.